olson-sean-k/decorum/README.md

 values can be used instead.

-With the [derivative](https://crates.io/crates/derivative) crate, floating point fields can be hashed using one of these functions to implement `Hash`.
+With the [derivative](https://crates.io/crates/derivative) crate, floating point fields can be hashed using one of these functions when deriving `Hash`.
 For example, a `Vertex` type used by a rendering pipeline could use this for floating point fields: